-USING PARKS AND GREEN SPACES FOR PRIMARY PREVENTION
+USING PARKS AND GREEN SPACES WITHIN PRIMARY PREVENTION

 DELIVERING PARKS AS HEALTH ASSETS

 "IT IS POSSIBLE TO KNOW THE COST OF EVERYTHING, BUT THE VALUE OF NOTHING"

 The Parks and Green Space Health Framework (see below) allows a holistic approach to the use of Parks and Green Spaces for Health and Wellbeing.
 It integrates the work of Parks and Leisure, with Public Health, Social Prescribing, Wellness at Work, Charities and Local Community Groups, to promote health and wellbeing across the community.

 This Framework sits within the context of Public Health, and is a vehicle to deliver Health Promoting Parks through ‘Primary Prevention’; the prevention and treatment of avoidable health conditions.
 It is in keeping with national and regional policy objectives, both in the UK and across the world, to reduce the costs and suffering associated with avoidable ill-health.
 It can be used to engage stakeholders to reduce the prevalence of avoidable ill-health, to improve mental wellbeing, to encourage physical activity, to reduce the impact of environmental risk factors and to enhance biodiversity.